mpmont/blog.marcomonteiro.net/all_collections/_posts/2013-08-21-pixel-density-of-538ppi.md

 ---
 layout: post
 title: Pixel density of 538ppi?
 date: 2013-08-21
 tag: mobile,rant,responsive
-description: Full HD displays?
-Eat your heart out, handset manufacturers.
-LG Display has just laid claim to the world's first Quad HD (2,560 x 1,440) smartphone display, which also boasts the
+description: Full HD displays Eat your heart out, handset manufacturers.
+LG Display has just laid claim to the worlds
 author: Marco Monteiro
 categories: [mobile,rant,responsive]
 ---

 Full HD displays?
 Eat your heart out, handset manufacturers.
 LG Display has just laid claim to the world's first Quad HD (2,560 x 1,440) smartphone display, which also boasts the highest pixel density of a mobile device, clocking in at 538ppi.

 <!--more-->